thunderseethe/thunderseethe.github.io/content/posts/check-top-level-items.md

 ## Bifurcating our variables and cleaning up the mess

 With our two new variables come the penance for our sins, we have a lot of refactoring to do.
 A lot of this is rote, so I won't cover the details.
-You can find the [gory details in the repo](TODO) Our laundry list of refactors:
+You can find the [gory details in the repo](https://github.com/thunderseethe/type-inference-example/tree/main/items).
+Our laundry list of refactors:

 1. First we rename our old `TypeVar` to `TypeUniVar`.